setiawansandi/Time-Series-Augmentation-with-SSA/readme.md

 ## 2. Data Directory

 - ### Score file

-  Contains list of score for each sample data. (i.e what class the sample belongs).
+  Contains list of score for each sample data. (i.e what class does the sample belongs).

   Sample content (format: \<Sample Name> \<Score\> ):

   ```
   P01 0
   P02 3